 Stunning!
 Every time I trek Zanskar, I am blown away by the variety.
 Every single trekking day has different landscape features, and our itinerary is particularly adventurous, and good.

 For me, this was a goodbye to the Shingo La as I (and many other trekkers) know it, as the under construction road now reaches the top of the pass, although with no real traffic as yet.
 Surprisingly it was still pleasant trekking and luckily the camp sites are still undisturbed, and the view from the top still glorious but the bulldozers are pushing.
 Our Gumburanjon camp was still an untouched delight, as indeed was Kargkak where we had tea with Tenzing's family, our delightful, polite kitchen hand.
 The road is due to reach the village Oct 2016 though (perhaps we should have taken more photos of the pristine valley, in hindsight).

 Leaving the main valley, the crossing of the temporary bridge at Phuktal was a real adventure, and with the bridge made partly of woven willow branches, harks back to the bridges of yore.
-While the crew shouldered the loads the horses swam across, thank goodness without incident in the big Tsarap Chu.
+Tthe crew shouldered the loads while the horses swam across, thank goodness without incident in the big Tsarap Chu.

-From this point I was worried about the trail condition after the natural dam burst-flood a few years ago, however all was back to the normal (occasionally somewhat delicate) trails, and Shade, the remotest if villages here, again delighted, reinforcing that our route really is the best.
+From this point I was worried about the trail condition after the natural dam burst-flood a few years ago, however all was back to the normal.
+Shade, the remotest of villages here, again delighted, reinforcing that our route really is the best.
 From there we followed snow leopard prints, met some prancing, rock-climbing young ibex who were just as curious about us as we were with them, and the passes and canyons provided that real adventure.

 After touching the huge main Zanskar valley, the adventure continued with our Honya or Bear Valley alternative.
 Ram Lal and Lobsang and the team really dug in deep to make a trail in one section for the horses, and when the second mule across took what could have been a serious fall, everyone's heart was in their mouth but a smart recovery with the assistance of the ever-vigilant Ram Lal averted disaster.